Share This Guide

 3. Endless features

 Having innovative and endless phone features is great for any business.
 With a hosted PBX, you can take full advantage of the incredible features that comes with it.
 These features make your company look bigger and more professional which is great if you want to give the impression that you’ve been in business for a while.
-With hosted PBX features, you can juggle video conferencing, hunt groups and voicemail to email functions (to name a few), making your business come across as impressive and organised.
+With these features, you can juggle video conferencing, hunt groups and voicemail to email functions (to name a few), making your business come across as impressive and organised.
 This is especially helpful for companies with customer service teams or call centres.

 4. Add as you grow

-With a hosted PBX, you don’t have to worry about buying new equipment or the maintenance of adding a new line.
+You don’t have to worry about buying new equipment or the maintenance of adding a new line.
 You can add more features and lines as and when you need to and without too much hassle.
 A hosted PBX is easy to scale up or down, requires minimal work or costs and helps to future proof your business.

 5. Stay protected